akissa/intercept/README.md

 ## Description

-The intercept plugin rewrites queries and returns predefined responses
+The intercept plugin intercepts queries and returns predefined responses for specific clients

 ## Syntax